 Romford Poor Law Union formally came into being on 31st May, 1836.
 Its operation was overseen by an elected Board of Guardians, 24 in number, representing its 10 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

 Essex: Barking (8), Cranham, Dagenham (2), Hornchurch (3), Havering-atte-Bower, Rainham, Romford (5), Upminster, Great Warley and Wennington.

 The population falling within the Union at the 1831 census had been 19,521 with parishes ranging in size from Wennington (population 127) to Barking (8,036) and Romford itself (4,294).
 The average annual poor-rate expenditure for the period 1833-5 had been £11,958 or 12s.3d. per head.

-The new Romford Union workhouse was built in 1838-39 on a 5 acre site on Oldchurch Road to the south-west of the town.
+Initially, the union took over the existing parish workhouses at Romford and Barking.
+A new union workhouse was erected in 1838-39 on a five-acre site on Oldchurch Road to the south-west of the town.
 The site, then open farmland, was bought from a Mr Philpot at £160 per acre.
 Originally, three architects (James Savage, Sampson Kempthorne and Francis Edwards) submitted plans and tenders for the new building which was to accommodate 450 inmates.
 Savage later withdrew, and the nine-man building committee eventually chose the plans of Francis Edwards by a vote of five to four.